-OneCard Replacement Charge - Upon enrollment, a student receives, at no cost, a photoimprinted OneCard to be used as an identification badge, as a library card, and for building and elevator access.
-A student is required to wear the OneCard badge when on campus.
-If a OneCard is lost or stolen, a charge of \$25 is assessed to replace the card.
+Campus ID Card Replacement Charge - Upon enrollment, a student receives, at no cost, a photo-imprinted Campus ID Card to be used as an identification badge, as a library card, and for building and elevator access.
+A student is required to wear the Campus ID Card badge when on campus.
+If a student desires a photo ID, submission of a 2" x 2" photo is required and a charge of \$25 is assessed to replace the card.
+If a Campus ID Card is lost or stolen, a charge of \$25 is assessed to replace the card.